deshmukhgagan93/onu-de-student-tasks/README.md

 DBT_USER=postgres
 DBT_PASSWORD=xxxxx
 ```
+2. Token could be obtained from this url "https://techport.nasa.gov/help/articles/api"

-11. Create an venv for virtual environmnet purpose
+3. Create an venv for virtual environmnet purpose
-12. "requirement.txt" was done via "pip freeze"
+4. "requirement.txt" was done via "pip freeze"
-13. And ".gitignore" used which was suggesged during repo initilization
+5. And ".gitignore" used which was suggesged during repo initilization

 Improvemnets Suggestion
 1. Some suggetsion for improvemnts would be
 2. Use "Github" for verison conrtrol
 3. And then can use "Github actions" for CI\CD
+4. There are lot od "web hooks" in guthub actions, which could help the process of CI\CD
-4. Can use "airflow" for orchestration
+5. Can use "airflow" for orchestration and automation of script
-5. And all the setup could be hosted on "AWS cloud"
+6. And all the setup could be hosted on "AWS cloud"
-6. Using "Terraform" for IaC
+7. Using "Terraform" for IaC
-7. These all updates could be provided on "Slack" for visisbility
+8. These all updates could be provided on "Slack" for visisbility

 ## Task 1: dbt Data Transformation